ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 The IronHacks challenge runs for 4 weeks, so it is geared towards learning and iteration.
 This means that even if you are new to data science it is an excellent opportunity for you to learn by doing!
 Further, this challenge focuses on a really important topic: predicting unemployment trend!

-## The task and the data: Predicting unemployment claims in the State of Indiana using DWD data
+## The task and the data: Predicting unemployment claims in the State of Indiana using Department of Workforce Development (DWD) data

-We ask you to predict the number of unemployment claims using historical data provided by DWD, as well as demographics data.
+We ask you to predict the number of unemployment claims using historical data provided by Department of Workforce Development (DWD), as well as demographics data.
 You are given variables such as race, education, categories of employers, week number, etc. Your task is to predict the total unemployment claims for a specific census tract in Indiana in a specific week.
 Using such data, your predictions will inform citizens as well as decision-makers like the State of Indiana, the Department of Workforce Development, and others about the potential impact of unemployment to the state.

 ## Your workspace